SalemC/EntTS/README.md

 }, 500);
 ```

-## Classes
+## Available Classes

-### Entity
+### :school: Entity

-TODO
+The non-static entity class is a wrapper class for all your EntTS entities.
+This class provides you with a way of performing component-logic with your entities.
+You'll need to interact with this class frequently.

-#### Available Methods:
+#### :m: Available Methods:

-TODO
+-   `addComponent` - provides a way of adding a new component to the entity
+    - :factory: Template Function: `T extends new (...args: any[]) => any`
+    - :cop: Arguments:
+        - `componentClass: T` - an uninstantiated component class you want to add to the entity
+        - `...args: ConstructorParameters<T>` - any arguments that should be parsed to the class upon instantiation
+    - :leftwards_arrow_with_hook: Returns: `Entity`
+-   `removeComponent` - provides a way of removing a component from the entity
+    - :factory: Template Function: `T extends new (...args: any[]) => any`
+    - :cop: Arguments:
+        - `componentClass: T` - an uninstantiated component class you want to remove from the entity
+    - :leftwards_arrow_with_hook: Returns: `Entity`
+-   `hasComponent` - provides a way of checking if the entity has a component
+    - :factory: Template Function: `T extends new (...args: any[]) => any`
+    - :cop: Arguments:
+        - `componentClass: T` - an uninstantiated component class you want to check if the entity has
+    - :leftwards_arrow_with_hook: Returns: `boolean`
+-   `hasComponents` - provides a way of checking if the entity has all components
+    - :factory: Template Function: `T extends (new (...args: any[]) => any)[]`
+    - :cop: Arguments:
+        - `...componentClasses: T` - all uninstantiated components classes you want to check if the entity has
+    - :leftwards_arrow_with_hook: Returns: `boolean`
+-   `getComponent` - provides a way of retrieving a component from the entity
+    - :factory: Template Function: `T extends new (...args: any[]) => any`
+    - :cop: Arguments:
+        - `componentClass: T` - an uninstantiated component class you want to retrieve from the entity
+    - :leftwards_arrow_with_hook: Returns: `T|null`
+-   `destroy` - provides a way of permanently removing the entity and components from EntTS
+    - :factory: Template Function: `T extends new (...args: any[]) => any`
+    - :cop: Arguments: None
+    - :leftwards_arrow_with_hook: Returns: `void`

-### EntityManager
+### :school: EntityManager

-The EntityManager (static) class is the main class that handles distribution and sorting of entities with their components.
-This class is used almost entirely internally, therefore the public API is sparse.
+The static EntityManager class is the main class that handles distribution and sorting of entities and their components.
+This class is used almost entirely internally, therefore it's unlikely you'll need to interact with it.

-#### Available Methods:
+#### :m: Available Methods:

 -   `createEntity` - provides a way of creating a new entity without instantiating the Entity class yourself
-    - Arguments: None
+    - :cop: Arguments: None
-    - Returns: `Entity`
+    - :leftwards_arrow_with_hook: Returns: `Entity`
+-   `getAllEntitiesWithComponents` - provides a way of getting all entities with a list of components without using a custom system class
+    - :factory: Template Function: `T extends (new (...args: any[]) => any)[]`
+    - :cop: Arguments:
+        - `...componentClasses: T` - all uninstantiated components classes the entities should have
+    - :leftwards_arrow_with_hook: Returns: `boolean`

-### SystemManager
+### :school: SystemManager

-The SystemManager (static) class is the main class you'll need to use to register systems for EntTS to use.
-This class provides you with a way of registering, and accessing registered system's outside their own context at a later point in your application.
+The static SystemManager class is the main class you'll need to interact with to register EntTS systems.
+This class provides you with a way of registering and accessing registered system data outside their own context at a later point in your application.
+You'll need to interact with this class frequently.

-#### Available Methods:
+#### :m: Available Methods:

 -   `add` - provides a way to add a system to the manager
-    - Arguments:
+    - :cop: Arguments:
-        - `new () => System` SystemClass - an uninstantiated version of the system class to add
+        - `SystemClass: new () => System` - an uninstantiated version of the system class to add
-    - Returns: `void`
+    - :leftwards_arrow_with_hook: Returns: `void`
 -   `get` - provides a way to retrieve a system from the manager
-    - Arguments:
+    - :cop: Arguments:
-        - `new () => System` SystemClass - an uninstantiated version of the system class *you've already added* to retrieve
+        - `SystemClass: new () => System` - an uninstantiated version of the system class *you've already added* to retrieve
-    - Returns: `System | undefined`
+    - :leftwards_arrow_with_hook: Returns: `System | undefined`
 -   `getAll` - provides a way to retrieve all added systems from the manager
-    - Arguments: None
+    - :cop: Arguments: None
-    - Returns: `Map<new () => System, System>`
+    - :leftwards_arrow_with_hook: Returns: `Map<new () => System, System>`
 -   `update` - call this every time you want updates to all systems to occur
-    - Arguments: None
+    - :cop: Arguments: None
-    - Returns: `void`
+    - :leftwards_arrow_with_hook: Returns: `void`

-### System
+### :school: System

-The System class is the base class for all systems you require.
+The non-static System class is the base class for all systems you require.
 System classes keep track of all entities that match their `components` list (accessible via the `entities` property inside the class).
-All System classes have their `onUpdate` method invoked every time the SystemManager `update` method is invoked.
+You'll need to interact with this class frequently.

-#### Available Methods:
+#### :m: Available Methods:

 -   `onUpdate` - invoked every time the SystemManager updates
-    - Arguments: None
+    - :cop: Arguments: None
-    - Returns: `void`
+    - :leftwards_arrow_with_hook: Returns: `void`
 -   `onEntityAdded` - invoked every time an entity is added to the system
-    - Arguments:
+    - :cop: Arguments:
-        - `string` entity - the entity id
+        - `entity: string` - the entity id
-    - Returns: `void`
+    - :leftwards_arrow_with_hook: Returns: `void`
 -   `onEntityRemoved` - invoked every time an entity is removed from the system
-    - Arguments:
+    - :cop: Arguments:
-        - `string` entity - the entity id
+        - `entity: string` - the entity id
-    - Returns: `void`
+    - :leftwards_arrow_with_hook: Returns: `void`
 -   `getEntities` - provides a way to publicly access all the entities in the system
-    - Arguments: None
+    - :cop: Arguments: None
-    - Returns: `Set<string>`
+    - :leftwards_arrow_with_hook: Returns: `Set<string>`
 -   `has` - check if the system has an entity
-    - Arguments:
+    - :cop: Arguments:
-        - `string` entity - the entity id
+        - `entity: string` - the entity id
-    - Returns: `boolean`
+    - :leftwards_arrow_with_hook: Returns: `boolean`